 <We made good use of the library books.>

 <Allison displayed intense interest in copying Diggy's long division work...number by number, line by line.
 The next day, I explained to her what division is.
 She asked lots of questions and wanted to write down some real problems of her own.
 We acted out 12 divided by 4 and 4 divided by 2, etc. She was thrilled.
 The next day, she wanted to do it again.
 So we did.
 I observed about 20 future math lessons soak deeper into her brain cells than if I had tried to push them in...all because she had been inspired by big brother, Diggy, a mentor.
 And it only took about 15 minutes.>

 <With a dismantled kitchen faucet, we washed dishes the Little House way.
 We had to carry buckets of water all the way from the creek (the bathtub), scrub by hand, and carefully dry everything using towels.
 Allison declared this activity as her favorite thing she's ever done in her entire life.>

-<I sensed a migraine coming right before the dinner hour while Brent was away from the nest one day (my eyes get blurry about 15 minutes before the intense pain hits), so I 'snuck' up to the bathroom to soak my feet in hot water.
+<I sensed a migraine coming right before the dinner hour while Brent was away from the nest one day (my eyes get blurry about 15 minutes before the intense pain hits so I know it's coming), so I *snuck* up to the bathroom to soak my feet in hot water.
 A few minutes later, Kirsti took the above picture for me.
 I felt like Mrs. Large from one of my favorite books.>